 Did you know that there are 3 types of Bitcoin addresses?
 Legacy, Nested SegWit and Native SegWit

-Almost all Bitcoin traders have used Bitcoin address and can generate these addresses either through an online wallet service or in an exchange.
-These address can be stored differently depending on your preference.
-You may use an online wallet, offline one or a slip of paper only.
+Almost all Bitcoin traders have used Bitcoin addresses and can generate these addresses either through an online wallet service or in an exchange.
+These addresses can be stored differently depending on your preference.
+You may use an online wallet, an offline one, or a slip of paper only.
 These addresses, however, can be of 3 types, here we will consider them briefly;

 Legacy (P2PKH) format

 P2PKH which stands for "Pay To PubKey Hash" is the most popular address format that starts with “1”.
 This address format was the very original and first format used by Bitcoin.

 P2SH stands for “Pay To Script Hash” and starts with “3” and it’s impossible to tell MultiSig addresses or Segregated Witness compatible addresses apart.
 This format is more powerful which supports things with more complex formats than Legacy Functions like having multiple digital signatures for the transaction authorization.